 Water Quality 101

 At Swim Drink Fish, we’re committed to helping communities connect with their local waters.
-We help facilitate this connection by providing rec water users with the latest and most up-to-date information on water quality through our platform, the Swim Guide.
+We help facilitate this connection by providing recreational water users with the latest and most up-to-date information on water quality through our platform, the Swim Guide.

 Here’s a closer look at what water quality means and answers to some frequently asked questions.